Culture and diversity events start important conversations about societal issues that are often overlooked.

 Myers emphasised that promoting diversity and inclusion needs to go beyond words.”Diversity is being invited to the party; inclusion is being asked to dance.”

-Today, many corporations around the world have turned their lens towards employee inclusive cultural diversity events to embrace differences of all kinds.
+Today, many corporations around the world have turned their lens towards employee inclusive culture and diversity events to embrace differences of all kinds.
 Modern organisations acknowledge that to keep moving forward in their industry, they need a workforce that represents the society in which it exists.

 The key success of a more diverse workforce is the experience that creates a sense of belonging for all employees.
 There’s no one-size-fits-all method to build diverse and inclusive teams.
 That’s why team leaders must see workplace diversity and inclusion as long-term projects, ones that will need constant nurturing and dedication.

-As many companies have been rapidly adapting to remote work, team leaders may have to work harder to create an inclusive workforce and ensure that all employees have the equal opportunity.
+As many companies have been rapidly adapting to remote work, team leaders may have to work harder to create an inclusive workforce and ensure that all employees have equal opportunities.
 Going virtual has the power to create more productivity if it’s managed effectively upon a winning remote team culture.

 Michelle Kim, the CEO of Awaken who is passionately nurturing a diverse and inclusive workforce within organizations, offers three essential tips for leaders to build inclusive workspaces: